altamash7ai/Online-Food-Store-Clone/README.md

 Possible future upgrades for this project:

-* Add JavaScript for interactivity
+* Convert the Services section into an actual food menu with items, prices, and images
-* Add a shopping cart section
+* Add a shopping cart (add/remove items, running total)
 * Add hover animations and transitions
-* Improve mobile responsiveness
+* Connect the contact form to a real backend/email service
 * Convert it into a fully functional food ordering website

 ---